FredySandoval/Dolvim/README.md

 	dolvim [DIR]

 With no argument it opens the current directory.
-Press `F1` inside for the key list.
+Press `:help` inside for the key list.

 ## Configure